Hellas quadrangle: Hellas Basin

 The Hellas quadrangle contains part of the Hellas Basin, the largest known impact crater on the surface of Mars and the second largest in the Solar System.
 The depth of the crater is 7152 m (23,000 ft) below the standard topographic datum of Mars.
 The basin is located in the southern highlands of Mars and is thought to have been formed about 3.9 billion years ago, during the Late Heavy Bombardment.
-Studies suggest that when an impact created the Hellas Basin, the entire surface of Mars was heated hundreds of degrees, 70 meters of molted rock fell on the planet, and an atmosphere of gaseous rock was formed.
-This rock atmosphere was 10 times as thick as the Earth's atmosphere.
-In a few days, the rock would have condensed out and covered the whole planet with an additional 10 m of molten rock.
 In the Northwest portion of Hellas Planitia is a strange type of surface called complex banded terrain or taffy-pull terrain.
 Its process of formation is still largely unknown, although it appears to be due to erosion of hard and soft sediment along with ductile deformation.
 Ductile deformation results from layers undergoing strain.

 Early in the planet's history, it is believed that a giant lake existed in the Hellas Basin.
 Possible shorelines have been discovered.
 These are evident in alternating benches and scarps visible in Mars orbiting camera narrow-angle images.
 In addition, Mars orbiting laser altimeter (MOLA) data show that the contacts of these sedimentary units mark contours of constant elevation for thousands of km, and in one case all around the basin.
 Channels, believed to be formed by water, enter into the basin.
 The Hellas drainage basin may be almost one-fifth that of the entire northern plains.
 A lake in Hellas in today's Martian climate would form a thick ice at the top that would eventually sublimate away.
 That is the ice would turn directly from a solid to a gas.
 This is similar to how dry ice (solid carbon dioxide) behaves on Earth.
 Glacial features (terminal moraines, drumlins, and eskers) have been found that may have been formed when the water froze.

-Hellas Basin Area topography.
-Crater depth is 7152 m (23,000 ft) below the standard topographic datum of Mars.

-Hellas Basin with graph showing the great depth of the crater.
-It is the deepest crater on Mars and has the highest surface pressure: 1155 Pa (11.55 mbar, 0.17 psi, or 0.01 atm).

-Twisted Ground in Hellas, as seen by HiRISE.
-This is one more example of how difficult it would be to walk on Mars.